NullVoxPopuli/website/content/2020-08-08-how-does-di-work.md

 then that I began to understand why dependency injection even exists, and how it's actually _simpler_ than _not_ having it at all.

-But first, I'm a proponent of ["show, don't tell"](https://en.wikipedia.org/wiki/Show,_don%27t_tell), so we'll start by implementing dependency injection from scratch in order to demystify and have something concrete that can be referenced.

 ## What is Dependency Injection?

 According to [Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection)